nortikin/sverchok/docs/nodes/generators_extended/mesh_eval.rst

 Mesh Expression node uses JSON, which should be a dictionary with following keys:

 * "vertices".
-This should be a list, containing 3-item lists, which are vertex coordinates.
+This should be a list, containing 3- or 4- item lists:

+  * First 3 items of each list are vertex coordinates.
 Each coordinate should be either integer or floating-point number, or a string with valid expression (see expression syntax below).
+  * 4th item, if present, may be either string of list of strings.
+These strings denote vertex groups, to which this vertex belongs.

+  Examples of valid vertex definition are:

+  * `[0, 0, 0]`
+  * `["X", "Y", 1.0]`
+  * `[1, 2, 3, "Selected"]`
+  * `[3, 2, 1, ["Top", "Right"]]`
 * "edges".
 This should be a list, containing 2-item lists of integer numbers, which are edges description in Sverchok's native format.
 * "faces".
 This should be a list, containint lists of integer nubmers, which are mesh faces description in Sverchok's native format.
 * "defaults".
 This should be a dictionary.
 Keys are variable names, and values are default variable values.
+Values can be:

-Values can be only integer or floating-point numbers.
+  * integer or floating-point numbers;
+  * string expressions (see expression syntax below).
+Note that expressions in "defaults" section are evaluated in alphabetical order of variable names.
+So, you can express "Y" in terms of "Y", but not vice versa.

 See also JSON examples below.